bravetechnologycoop/BraveSensor/firmware/README.md

 - The `project.properties` file for your project
 - Any libraries stored under `lib/<libraryname>/src`

 # Directories Outline

 boron-ins-fsm: is v4.0, the main long term stable release of BraveSensors firmware.
 It works on the Boron device and uses an INS Radar and IM21 door sensor.

 argon-ins-fsm: is v3.2, a backup version of the firmware where we are unable to use cellular connectivity and have to rely on wifi.
 It also uses an INS Radar and IM21 door sensor.

-brave-siren: this is code for the prototype of the BraveSiren

-argon-setup-firmware: this is the initial setup firmware that is used to populate wifi credentials for the argon-ins-fsm and brave-siren firmwares.
+argon-setup-firmware: this is the initial setup firmware that is used to populate wifi credentials for the argon-ins-fsm firmware.

 # v4.0 Boron Firmware State Machine

 This is the current long term stable release of the Brave Sensor Firmware.

 ## Setting up a Boron to use v4.0

 1. Boron + INS Sensor Setup:
    Scroll down to the Boron portion of the [USB setup guide](https://support.particle.io/hc/en-us/articles/360045547634-How-can-I-set-up-my-Argon-or-Boron-via-USB-) and start at step 9.
 1. In the app, we do NOT want to use this Boron as a mesh device
 2. Add the device to the Production group on the Products section of the console.
    Or betatest group
 3. Open the directory `BraveSensor/firmware/boron-ins-fsm` in VSCode
 4. Make sure VSCode is set to flash to the correct device (Boron), correct version of the device OS (v2.0.1), and correct target device name (you named it in step 1 above
-4. Run "Clean Application & DeviceOS (local)"
+5. Run "Clean Application & DeviceOS (local)"
-1. Press F1 - type clean, command should appear, select and hit enter Run "Flash Application & DeviceOS (local):
+6. Press F1 - type clean, command should appear, select and hit enter Run "Flash Application & DeviceOS (local):
-1. Press F1 - type flash, command should appear, select and hit enter
+7. Press F1 - type flash, command should appear, select and hit enter
-1. Check to see that the state machine is running by looking at the the logs in the serial monitor window
+8. Check to see that the state machine is running by looking at the the logs in the serial monitor window
-1. This is the time to physically install the Boron onto the PCB
+9. This is the time to physically install the Boron onto the PCB
-1. Open the device on the Particle Console.
+10. Open the device on the Particle Console.
 Add it to the BetaTest or Production product group.
-1. Test connectivity by turning debug publishes on and then off again.
+11. Test connectivity by turning debug publishes on and then off again.
 Test the rest of the console functions by using ‘e’
-1. Confirm you’ve set the door ID via console function
+12. Confirm you’ve set the door ID via console function
-1. If the device is going into production, Add the door Sensor ID to the client information sheet
+13. If the device is going into production, Add the door Sensor ID to the client information sheet
-1. If applicable, unplug and pack for shipping to client.
+14. If applicable, unplug and pack for shipping to client.
 Do not forget to pack the IM21 door sensor!

 ## State Machine

 The state machine design including all states and their entry/exit conditions is documented [here](https://docs.google.com/drawings/d/14JmUKDO-Gs7YLV5bhE67ZYnGeZbBg-5sq0fQYwkhkI0/edit?usp=sharing).

 All state machine functions are defined in stateMachine.h and written in stateMachine.cpp.
 To add another state to the machine, you need to define and write a new state function.

 State transitions are handled by a pointer to a function.
 The pointer is called StateHandler.
 To transition to and from any new state you add to the code, set StateHandler = name of state function you wish to transition to/from.
 See the current state functions for an example.

 ## Important Constants and Settings

 Production firmware will initialize state machine constants (timer lengths, INS threshold, etc) to sensible default values, which can later be tweaked and configured via console functions.
 It will initialize the door sensor ID to 0xAA 0xAA 0xAA.
 This can later be updated via console function, once the device is connected to LTE.

 Default settings useful to know about will be described in this section.
 Note that changing these is done at the code level and not in a configuration file, so doing so will require a hotfix that is assigned a version number.
 Changes will affect all devices in the fleet.

 ### DEBUG_LEVEL

 This is defined via a macro at the top of the .ino file.

 The debug level controls which statements the Particle OS's log handler will print.
 The levels in decending order from most to least detailed are: trace, info, warn, error.
 Further information can be found [here](https://docs.particle.io/reference/device-os/firmware/argon/#logging)

 This firmware defaults to warn level.
 If more detailed debugging info is needed, eg for clients that have difficulting remaining connected to wifi, it can be set to info.

 If you are connect to the Particle device via USB, these logs can be read by opening a Particle [command line interface](https://docs.particle.io/reference/developer-tools/cli/) and using the command "particle serial monitor --follow".